deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 such as the create/renew price of a domain name, the pricing engine implementation, the DNS writer implementation, whether escrow exports are enabled, the default currency, the reserved label lists, and more.
-The `update_tld` command in `registry_tool` is used to set all of these options.
-See the "Registry tool" documentation for more information, as well as the command-line help for the `update_tld` command.
+The `nomulus update_tld` command is used to set all of these options.
+See the [admin tool documentation](./admin-tool.md) for more information, as well as the command-line help for the `update_tld` command.
 Unlike global configuration above, per-TLD configuration options are stored as data in the running system, and thus do not require code pushes to update.